Australia's NSW at 'critical stage' in relation to coronavirus - premier

-SYDNEY (Reuters) - Australia’s New South Wales state, of which Sydney is the capital, is at a “critical stage” in relation to the coronavirus pandemic after a spike in confirmed cases overnight, Premier Gladys Berejiklian said on Tuesday.
+SYDNEY (Reuters) - Australia’s New South Wales state, of which Sydney is the capital, will use harsh penalties to enforce self-isolation, Premier Gladys Berejiklian said on Tuesday, as the coronavirus pandemic was at a “critical stage.”

 “We need to make sure everybody who’s in self-isolation stays in self-isolation.
 We are ramping up our compliance,” she told reporters.
 “There are harsh penalties and we’ll enforce that.
 We have to take this seriously.”